<<Previous | Story Intro | Return to Stories | Next >>

 It had taken two days to make the journey to the first planet, and it had been in the same galaxy as good ol’ planet Earth.
 Traveling to a far galaxy, by simple deductive reasoning, was going to take a bit longer.
 Nearly a week, as a matter of fact.

 During that time Jack drilled the crew of the Daedalus.
-He, Sam, and Teal’c piloted 302’s, acting as Jaffa in mock battles.
+He, Sam, and Teal’c piloted 302’s, acting as Jaffa in simulated battles.
 The pilots of those special hybrid jets learned quickly what to expect from their enemy, and by the third day, easily repelled any attempts by the SG-1 pilots to even approach the Daedalus.

 Daniel spent his time trying to decipher what little had been found about the Ancient weapon; determined to learn how it had been used, and why it had been dismantled.
 That the Ancients feared the weapon came through loud and clear in the text he’d already translated, and only served to make Casey’s unease all the stronger.
 Her unease had the entire team on edge.